vintage-creator/P.H.S-Backend/README.md

     <li><strong>Verify Token:</strong> <code>/verify-token/</code> - Required Payloads: token, user_id</li>
     <li><strong>Reset Password:</strong> <code>/reset-password/</code> - Required Payloads: user_id, new_password, confirm_password</li>
     <li><strong>OAuth Google Authentication:</strong> <code>/accounts/google/login/callback/</code> - For signin/signup using Google email accounts.</li>
+    <li><strong>Logout:</strong> <code>/authtoken/token/logout</code> - This is an authenticated route.
+Once a logout is successful, the response will be 204, "No Content", which means the token has been destroyed and the frontend can navigate to the login page.</li>
 </ul>
 <h2 id="authentication">Authentication</h2>
 <p>To access protected endpoints, authentication is required.
 Users can sign up to receive credentials or log in to receive an auth_token.
 The token should be provided as "Token {token_value}" in the header of API calls to protected endpoints.</p>